 This Caprese salad is incredibly easy to throw together and is made up of 3 fresh ingredients.
 These include ripe tomatoes, fresh mozzarella cheese, and fresh basil.
 Once assembled drizzle olive oil and a balsamic glaze and then sprinkle with salt and pepper.

 Casseroles are great especially for big dinners because they can feed a lot of people and often don’t require a lot of work.
-This corn and brown rice casserole are thriving in wholesome ingredients and textures.
+This corn and brown rice casserole is thriving in wholesome ingredients and textures.

 This casserole comes together as easy as throwing all the ingredients into a dish and baking for just 30 minutes.
 It’s creamy, cheesy, delicious, and will taste as if Grandma made it herself.

 This tart is so stunning that when Grandma sees it she’ll think you spent hours preparing it.
 Although, in reality, it only took you 10 minutes to prep.

 The secret to making this tart so easy is to skip homemade pastry and use store-bought puff pastry.
 The pastry is topped with Gruyere cheese, honey dijon mustard, balsamic vinegar, and tender asparagus.

 Mushrooms may be boring on their own but mix in the right ingredients and they can be the star of the show.
 These garlic butter roasted mushrooms are savory and so easy to make too!